afisaminou/azure-network-protocols/README.md

 <br/>
 <img src="https://i.imgur.com/VLuPiCJ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
-Observe the ping request times out after the firewall rule was put in place (*note - The ping request timed out due to the ICMP traffic being denied as the firewall rule blocked the traffic).
+Observe the ping request times out after the firewall rule was implemented (*note - The ping request timed out due to the ICMP traffic being denied as the firewall rule blocked the traffic).
 <br />
 <img src="https://i.imgur.com/1qmVWEA.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Back to VM2’s Network Security Group to "Allow" the Inbound Security Rule that was set up to deny so the incoming ICMP traffic would be allowed to VM2 again.
-We can see that Re-enable ICMP traffic for the Network Security Group in Ubuntu VM bring back ping requests and replies within wireshark.
-Now we can stop the ping activity by preessing "Control" + "C".
+We can see that Re-enable ICMP traffic for the Network Security Group in Ubuntu VM brings back ping requests and replies within Wireshark.
+Now we can stop the ping activity by pressing "Control" + "C".
 <br />
 <img src="https://i.imgur.com/Tcu7L1u.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <h3>Step 5: Observe SSH Traffic </h3>
 <p></p>

 I then filtered for SSH (Secure Shell) traffic in Wireshark and used the PowerShell terminal to “SSH into” VM2.
-Connecting to VM2 using SSH, along with typing and executing commends, generated SSH packets that could be observed in Wireshark.
+Connecting to VM2 using SSH, along with typing and executing commands, generated SSH packets that could be observed in Wireshark.
 Using the “exit” command to end the SSH session.
 <br />
 <img src="https://i.imgur.com/gD7kvlG.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <p>
 <h3>Step 6: Observe DHCP Traffic </h3>
 <p></p>

 To observe DHCP (Dynamic Host Configuration Protocol) traffic which is the network protocol responsible for automatically assigning IP addresses, let's filter for DHCP traffic in Wireshark and used the “ipconfig /renew” command to attempt to issue a new IP address to VM1.
-Although the private IP address did not change, Wireshark shows that there was a request and acknowledgement, so DHCP traffic was generated.
+Although the private IP address did not change, Wireshark shows that there was a request and acknowledgment, so DHCP traffic was generated.
 <br />
 <img src="https://i.imgur.com/1COIRiA.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <p>
 <h3>Step 7: Observe DNS Traffic </h3>
 <p></p>
-In Wireshark, I filtered for DNS (Domain Name System)  traffic and used the “nslookup” command for www.nike.com.
-This command basically asks our DNS server what is nike's IP address.
+I filtered for DNS (Domain Name System) traffic in Wireshark and used the “nslookup” command for www.nike.com.
+This command basically asks our DNS server what is Nike's IP address.
 DNS is the network protocol that transforms Fully Qualified Domain Names (FQDNs) into their assigned IP addresses.
 <br />
 <img src="https://i.imgur.com/3GeBfeC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <p>